polarch/Spherical-Harmonic-Transform/README.md

   N_m(\phi) = \sqrt{2} sin(|m|\phi},  m<0

-The associated Legendre functions P_l^m DO NOT include the Condon-Shortley phase factor (-1)^m in their definition (note that MATLAB by default includes this factor only in the unnormalized form of the Legendre function, while it omits it in the normalized forms)
+In the complex SH definition above, the associated Legendre functions P_l^m DO NOT include the Condon-Shortley phase factor (-1)^m in their definition (note that MATLAB by default includes this factor only in the unnormalized form of the Legendre function, while it omits it in the normalized forms)

 The SHT transform can be done by
 a) direct summation, for appropriate sampling schemes along with their